Manufacturing Asset Management

 MAM can help process plants to:

-Successfully implementing asset management for manufacturing depends on a number of factors.
+Successfully implementing MAM depends on a number of factors.

 Gather your data

-Asset management relies on data from IIoT devices, sensors, and manual inspection.
-Before you can carry out MAM, you need an effective way to gather and store historical performance data for the relevant assets, so your asset management software (AMS) has the information it needs.
+Before you can carry out MAM, you need an effective way to gather and store historical performance data for the relevant assets, from IIoT devices, sensors, and manual inspection.
+This way your asset management software (AMS) will have the information it needs.

 Establish the right IT infrastructure

-Although you could perform manufacturing asset management with Excel spreadsheets, it’s far smoother when you have the right tools.
+Although you could perform MAM with Excel spreadsheets, it’s far smoother when you have the right tools.
 Many ERPs include some asset management capabilities, but computerized maintenance management software (CMMS) or AMS has all the features you need for successful MAM.

 Review human resources

 Like every initiative in the process plant, tools and devices can only take you so far.
-You also need the right employees in the right positions to take responsibility for your asset management plans.
+You also need the right employees in the right positions to take responsibility for the issue.
 Asset management is part of a proactive culture of continuous improvement, so plants also need to stimulate a culture shift towards proactive decision-making and away from chasing fires.

 Define asset management boundaries

-You need to decide which assets will be included in your asset management system and where the boundaries will lie for manufacturing asset management policies.
-Asset management planning needs to include 3 dimensions: the business level of defining assets; lifecycle processes for primary assets; and the organizational level of developing and implementing policy.
+You need to decide which assets will be included in your asset management system and where the boundaries will lie for MAM policies.
+Your planning should include 3 dimensions: the business level of defining assets; lifecycle processes for primary assets; and the organizational level of developing and implementing policy.

 Process plants that embrace manufacturing asset management gain insight into asset usage, condition, and lifecycle that allows them to optimize operational efficiency and drive business growth.
-Asset management for process manufacturing enables plants to cut costs, improve production quality and quantity, and maximize value from assets across the company.
+MAM enables manufacturing plants to cut costs, improve production quality and quantity, and maximize value from assets across the company.